fntneves/laravel-transactional-events/README.md

 ## Configuration

-The following keys are present in the configuration file:
+The configuration file includes the following parameters:

-Enable or disable the transactional behavior by changing the following property:
+Enable or disable the transaction-aware behavior:
 ```php
 'enable' => true
 ```

-By default, the transactional behavior will be applied to events on `App\Events` namespace.
-Feel free to use patterns and namespaces.
+By default, the transaction-aware behavior will be applied to all events under the `App\Events` namespace.
+<br/>Feel free to use patterns and namespaces.

 ```php
 'transactional' => [